Yadsingh12/ISL_character_detector/README.md

 https://github.com/ayeshatasnim-h/Indian-Sign-Language-dataset

+AIM:
+The goal of the project is to build a reliable detection system that can detect the representation of engish character as in Indian sign language in a live detection environment with a fairly good accuracy.

 MODEL PERFORMANCE:

 Although the earlier versions (versions_1 and version_2) works well on the dataset(80 percent accuracy for version_1 and 90% accuracy for version_2 on validation dataset), yet they still do poorly on live detection.
 They show big signs of bias where a handful of signs are classified much more than others.